eaprelsky/infodynamics/book/16_the_information_universe.md

 And in doing so, you have participated in the universe's eternal project of self-understanding.

-The story of information physics is ultimately the story of existence itself—matter becoming aware, the universe waking up, electrical activity achieving the extraordinary phenomenon of conscious experience.
+The story of information dynamics is ultimately the story of existence itself—matter becoming aware, the universe waking up, electrical activity achieving the extraordinary phenomenon of conscious experience.

 This is who we are.
 This is what we are.
 This is the magnificent, mysterious, electrical reality of conscious existence.